A closed-form, analytical approximation for apparent surface charge and electric field of molecules: Numerical Applications and Results

+Qualitatively, Figure \ref{fig:2x2_GEM_MEAD_Comparison_DNA_poly} shows that our analytical approximation reproduces the NPB reference quite well, although some discrepancies are clearly seen in the grooves, that is in the regions of negative curvature, see a discussion below.

-Next, we make comparisons to the NPB reference on the triclinic hen egg white lysozyme.
+\subparagraph{Triclinic Hen Egg White Lysozyme} Next, we compare our analytical ASC to the NPB reference on the triclinic hen egg white lysozyme.

 We see in Figure \ref{fig:2x2_GEM_MEAD_Comparison_2LZT} that our analytical approximation accurately reproduces the NPB reference, outside of the hen-egg lysozyme's binding cleft.
-Within the binding cleft, quantitative deviations in electric field normal magnitudes from the NPB reference become apparent, though our approximation still produces a qualitatively correct picture.
-From both our approximation (Figure \ref{sfig:2LZT4_5_GEM} $\rightarrow$ \ref{sfig:2LZT6_5_GEM}) and the reference (Figure \ref{sfig:2LZT4_5_MEAD} $\rightarrow$ \ref{sfig:2LZT6_5_MEAD}), the substantial electrostatic effect of Asp 52 and Glu 35 in the enzymatic pocket can be visualized.
-Under mildly acid conditions (pH 4.5; Figures \ref{sfig:2LZT4_5_GEM} and \ref{sfig:2LZT4_5_MEAD}), we see that Glu 35 changes electrostatically, as it donates a proton to form its conjugate base.
-This ``inactive'' binding cleft can be compared to its ``active'' counterpart, seen under slightly acidic conditions (pH 6.5; Figures \ref{sfig:2LZT6_5_GEM} and \ref{sfig:2LZT6_5_MEAD}).
-The stability and behavior of Asp 52 and Glu 35, under pH change, is consistent with the Phillips mechanism \cite{blakeCrystallographicStudiesActivityPotRSoLSBBS1967,warshelTheoreticalStudiesEnzymicJoMB1976}.
+Within the binding cleft, quantitative deviations in electric field normal magnitudes from the NPB reference become apparent, though our approximation still produces a qualitatively reasonable picture.
+Our approximation (Figure \ref{sfig:2LZT4_5_GEM} $\rightarrow$ \ref{sfig:2LZT6_5_GEM}) qualitatively reproduces the reference (Figure \ref{sfig:2LZT4_5_MEAD} $\rightarrow$ \ref{sfig:2LZT6_5_MEAD}), in visualizing the substantial electrostatic effect of Asp 52 and Glu 35 in the enzymatic pocket, as well as the corresponding changes due to the change in the charge states of these two residues under mildly acidic conditions (pH 4.5).
+Hence, both the NPB reference and our model are able to visualize the the behavior of Asp 52 and Glu 35, under pH change\cite{blakeCrystallographicStudiesActivityPotRSoLSBBS1967,phillipsThreedimensionalStructureEnzymeSA1966,warshelTheoreticalStudiesEnzymicJoMB1976}.